Improving Your Infectious Disease Screening

 Genetic Signatures' Enteric Bacterial Extended ASRs are designed for 3 of the most common gastroenteric pathogens from these species.

-Enteric Bacterial Extended Targets
+Enteric Bacterial Extended targets

-AEB006-1 Aeromonas spp.
-Primers and Probe
+Aeromonas spp.

-AEB007-3 Vibrio cholera Primers and Probe
+Vibrio cholera

-AEB008-4 Shiga toxins 1 and 2 Primers and Probe
+Shiga toxins 1 and 2

 ASRs include an Extraction and Internal Positive Control for each sample to ensure the quality of the extracted DNA and to detect the presence of any inhibitors, respectively.